ogu-lang/Ogu/README.md

     $ java -jar target/ogu-lang-0.1.0-standalone.jar -e demos/snake.ogu

-You can read about Ogú syntax on the file OGU-0.1.md (in spanish for now, sorry).
+You can read about the Ogú syntax on the file OGU-0.1-en.md.

 # About Name